anvarkhasim/hellow-world/README.md

 Hi Everybody

 I love travelling a lot
-Especially to the places less people reached
+Especially to the places where less people reached

 And Love nature